jiaohehu/NPreview/DOC-diagram.md

 of the point The `tick.lft` instruction draws a horizontal tick to the left hand side of the point

-The protrusion of the tick is default to 0.33 grid unit.
+The protrusion of the tick is by default set to 0.33 grid unit.
 This is length of the line it will protrude away from the point.
 It is controlled by the *tick-protrude* setting.
 It is always in the grid unit length.
 The default is '0.33'.

 The color of the tick is set to black, unless changed by the *tick* setting, which describes the color of the tick, such as "0.5[red,white]".